THE MUD HOME

 4. War zones or trigger-happy nutcase zones.
 Bulletproof walls may not be the first thing on your mind if you live in some places.
 In that case, lucky you.
 In other places it matters.

 In short, earthbag is a life-saving, game-changing building method for disaster areas and economically challenged communities.
-It’s cheap, needs very few resources, it’s low-impact, and if there are a gang of you, a structure can be built quite fast.
+It’s cheap, needs very few resources, it’s low-impact, and if there are a gang of you, a structure can be built fast.
 It requires little technical know-how, and you don’t need to be a professional or an engineer.
 That’s the good news.
 But there are other situations when earthbag building isn’t the smartest thing to do.

 When is the wrong time for earthbag?